-The top of rock in NYC is hydrologically active.
-Research performed by the U.S. Geological Survey in cooperation with the NYC DEP has shown that groundwater recharge in Manhattan takes place via percolation of meteoric water into NYC parks, especially Central Park (Stumm et al. 2001a, 2001b, 2004 and 2007) and is distributed away from the exposed bedrock knolls of central Manhattan radially outward.
+The top of rock in NYC is hydrologically active, especially when overlain by over 100' of water-saturated unconsolidated regolith.
+Research performed by the U.S. Geological Survey in cooperation with the NYC DEP has shown that groundwater recharge in Manhattan takes place via percolation of meteoric water into NYC parks, especially Central Park (Stumm et al. 2001a, 2001b, 2004 and 2007) and is distributed radially away from the exposed bedrock knolls of central Manhattan outward.
 From there it permeates the soil (regolith) and also flows along the top of rock and into any existing bedrock conduits.
-Transmissive bedrock flow is often facilitated by low-angle to horizontal open aperture fractures found throughout the crystalline bedrock of NYC but especially in the soluble calcitic sub-units of the Inwood Marble Formation as discovered at the aforementioned shaft site in the Bronx (Stumm et al. 2013).
+Transmissive bedrock flow is often facilitated by low-angle to horizontal open aperture fractures found throughout the crystalline bedrock of NYC but especially in the soluble sub-units of the Inwood Marble Formation as discovered at the 2009 shaft site in the Bronx (Stumm et al. 2013).
+Based on an extensive and detailed study, a very similar water-transmissive fracture system was found at this shaft site.

 Two very gently inclined fracture zones descend below the top of rock at the job site based on the four fault plane solutions presented above.
-Figure 15 shows a conservative visualization of the east-dipping subsurface fracture system footprint (truncated blue ellipsoid) and shows a rather remarkable spatial coincidence with borings whose logs reported water loss during drilling and logs showing fractures below more competent rock.
-The extended blue arrows with blue question marks are a reminder that the fractures certainly extend for some distance along their strike and dip and may extend well beyond the zones shown in blue.
+Figure 26 shows a conservative visualization of the gently east-dipping subsurface fracture system footprint (truncated blue ellipsoid) and shows a rather remarkable spatial coincidence with borings whose logs reported water loss during drilling and logs indicating fractures below more competent rock.
+The extended blue arrows with blue question marks are a reminder that the fractures certainly extend for some distance along strike and dip and may extend well beyond the zones shown in blue.